wp-document-revisions/wp-document-revisions/readme.txt

 = I'm a developer, can I contribute? =
 Of course.
 Feel free to [fork the project on GitHub](https://github.com/benbalter/WP-Document-Revisions) and submit your contributions via pull request.

+= Can I set the upload directory on multisite installs if I don't want to network activate the plugin? = Yes.
+There's a plugin in the WP Document Revisions Code Cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook) to help with that.
+Just install and network activate.

 == Changelog ==

 = 1.2.4 =